-We are going to name the document LETTER.
-So enter "Letter" in the Filename box and click on OK or press the Enter key to confirm your entry.
-TextMaker saves the file under the specified name and automatically appends the extension .TMD (for "TextMaker document").
-Thus, the full filename reads LETTER.TMD.
+We are going to name the document Letter.
+So enter "Letter" in the Filename box and click on OK or press the Enter. key to confirm your entry.
+TextMaker saves the file under the specified name and automatically appends the extension .tmdx.
+Thus, the full filename reads Letter.tmdx.